-On the other hand, the composition of the month refers to the variations in Industrial Turnover and in Industrial New Orders Received caused by the different number of public holidays in the same month in different years.
+On the other hand, the composition of the month refers to the variations in Industrial Turnover caused by the different number of public holidays in the same month in different years.

 The method used to adjust calendar effects is based on regARIMA models (regression models with stationary ARIMA errors), following the INE Standards and Eurostat recommendations.
-Particularly, regARIMA models with four centred intervention variables have been used for the calendar effect covering the three following effects:
+Particularly, regARIMA models with centered regressors have been used for the calendar effect covering the three following effects:

-a) The working-day effect.
+a) Trading day effect.